 Jane had originally been in the main sweep group but had broken her foot in an horrific accident at the beginning of January when she she was lifted off the ramp at the ARA boathouse by a massive gust of wind when carrying a pair out.
 Once her plaster was off she started training again, but wasn’t being put in crews.
 Noel then asked her if she’d like to row in his four, and she first went out with them at Thames in mid-March.

 Not long after this she received a phone call one Saturday evening rather out of the blue, telling her that she had to be at Hammersmith to go out in a squad pair first thing the next morning and that if she didn’t, she would be dropped from the squad.
-Feeling strongly that it would be wrong to let the Thames crew down as they were expecting her in Putney at that time, she went there the next day, was duly dropped, and continued to row in the Thames crew.
+Feeling strongly that it would be wrong to let the Thames crew down as they were expecting her in Putney at that time, she went there the next day, was duly dropped by the squad, and continued to row in the Thames crew.